adubredu/lipm.jl/README.md

 animate_walking_trajectory(X)

 ```
 The simulation is rendered at a URL that looks like  `http://127.0.0.1:XXXX` in your REPL.

 Navigate to that URL in your browser to see the robot walk as shown below.

 ![](media/walking.gif)

+This implementation is heavily inspired by [Chauby's Python implementation](https://github.com/chauby/BipedalWalkingRobots)